Google Search Console, formerly known as Google Webmaster Tools is a mainstay in any SEO pro’s toolkit.

 The report can:

-- Test indexed URLs – this will retrieve the version of your page Google has indexed, and report on why or could or could not be indexed
+- Test indexed URLs: Retrieve the version of your page Google has indexed, and report on why or could or could not be indexed.

-- Test live URLs – this will test if a given URL is able to be indexed by Google; Google notes that this is useful when checking page updates against the version currently indexed
+- Test live URLs: Test if a given URL can be indexed by Google; Google notes that this is useful when checking page updates against the version currently indexed.

-- Request a URL be indexed – request a certain URL be crawled and indexed (or reindexed) by Google; the process can take up to two weeks, and status can be found in the report
+- Request a URL be indexed: Request a certain URL be crawled and indexed (or reindexed) by Google; the process can take up to two weeks, and the status can be found in the report.

-- View rendered version of a page – this will show you how Google views your page (formerly performed by Fetch as Google)
+- View rendered version of a page: Shows how Google views your page.

-This report has been introduced as a replacement to the old Search Analytics, adding a new and improved UI and access to more historical data.
+This report was introduced as a replacement to the old Search Analytics, adding an improved UI and access to more historical data.

-As compared to Search Analytics, search marketers now have access to data dating back 16 months, as opposed to the measly three-month period offered before.
+Compared to Search Analytics, search marketers now have access to data dating back 16 months, as opposed to the three-month period offered before.